oslokommune/okctl/userdocs/src/usage/applicationyaml.md

 2. Commit and push the changes done by `okctl apply` to your infrastructure as code repository remote accessible for ArgoCD.
 3. Apply the ArgoCD resource to the cluster: `kubectl apply -f ./infrastructure/base/applications/<app-name>/<app-name>-application.yaml`

+The application.yaml declaration can be neat to create resource files from for a while, but as soon as you find yourself adding configuration directly to the Kubernetes resource file or the ArgoCD resource file, there is no longer any point to keep it around.
+Feel free to delete it.